qmin80/hackatom-seoul-ws/README.md

 ## Overview

-This workshop, created for the HackAtom in Seoul (July 29-31 2022), gives an introduction to the IBC and some IBC applications.
+This workshop, created for the [HackAtom in Seoul](https://www.buidl.asia/hackatom-seoul-2022) (July 29-31 2022), gives an introduction to IBC and some IBC applications.
 We will take a look at ICS20 (fungible token transfer) and ICS27 (Interchain Accounts).

 The repository contains a basic example of an Interchain Accounts authentication module and serves as a developer guide for teams that wish to use interchain accounts functionality.